 In September 2022, we announced a restructuring plan that is intended to reduce costs, streamline our organizational structure and drive operational efficiencies.
-During fiscal year 2023, we have taken and plan to continue to take actions intended to further reduce our cost structure, including smaller organizational updates.
+We have taken and plan to continue to take actions intended to further reduce our cost structure, including, for example, reducing and relocating NYC-based technology roles to Galway, Ireland during the third quarter of 2023.
 These plans or other future restructuring plans present significant risks that could have a material adverse effect on our operations, financial condition, results of operations, cash flow, or business reputation.
 Such risks include:

-- the failure to achieve targeted cost savings and efficiency, and cash flow and profitability goals; - a decrease in employee morale, a negative impact to our corporate culture, and heightened regrettable attrition, including by critical employees, each of which we've observed to some extent and are focused on addressing; - · an increase in employment claims; - · actual or perceived disruption of service or reduction in service standards to customers; and - the failure to meet our operational standards, needs, or goals due to fewer employees, including potential single points of failure, or due to reduced or reallocated resources generally.
+- the failure to achieve targeted cost savings and efficiency, and cash flow and profitability goals; - a decrease in employee morale, a negative impact to our corporate culture, and heightened regrettable attrition, including by critical employees, each of which we've observed to some extent and are focused on addressing; - · an increase in employment claims; - · actual or perceived disruption of service or reduction in service standards to customers; - the loss of institutional knowledge and/or employee expertise, which could lead to inefficiencies or business disruptions, some of which may be significant and our efforts to address may not be successful; and - the delay or failure to meet our operational standards, needs, or goals due to fewer employees, including potential single points of failure, or due to reduced or reallocated resources generally.